- Article I – Representatives

 B. Each designated member organization or group will be considered a single voting entity when determining a quorum or conducting LEPC business; however, on issues where there is a general consensus all present may so signify.
 In the event there is a significant dissent, as determined by the Chairperson, the issue will be tabled until the following meeting where the designated member organization or group members only will vote.

-C. The County Executive, at his/her discretion, may revise the list of designated organizations or groups upon recommendation of the Executive Committee, or as the need arises.
+C. The County Executive, at his or her discretion, may revise the list of designated organizations or groups upon recommendation of the Executive Committee, or as the need arises.

 D. The Executive Committee will annually review the attendance and may declare the existence of a vacancy in the LEPC and request the affected organization to name a replacement representative whenever an organization’s representative and alternate fail to attend more than one-half of scheduled meetings over a 12-month period.